ahmed6ww/lang-graph/Langgraph/README.md

-Sure!
-Let's break down **LangGraph** in simple terms so you can easily explain it to someone who isn't familiar with technical jargon.
-We'll go through what LangGraph is, its main features, and why it's beneficial compared to other tools.

----

 ### **What is LangGraph?**

 **LangGraph** is a tool (or library) that helps developers create complex applications using Large Language Models (LLMs), like the one you're interacting with now.
 Think of it as a special set of building blocks that makes it easier to build smart systems where multiple parts (or "actors") work together, remember things, and make decisions.